Google Business Profile posts best practices for action takers

 Quality content needs to apply to your core business, the local market, and your industry.

 Using relevant keywords in your content is a great way to boost your credibility as a trusted source of information.

-You might earn a “featured snippet” placement in Google search results, which showcases your expertise even further.
+You might earn a “justification” placement in Google’s local search results, which showcases your expertise even further.

 Relevance is the key.
 Don’t create content that doesn’t tie into your company or your customers’ needs.

 It’s OK to add emojis to Google Business Profile posts.
 Emojis will make your content more enticing, more readable, and eventually lead to a higher click-through rate through snippets inside listings. (see image below)